Aces: Iron Eagle III

-Aces: Iron Eagle III is a 1992 American action film directed by John Glen, produced by Ron Samuels, and written by Kevin Alyn Elders.
-It is the third installment of the Iron Eagle film series, the first and only entry in the series to be given an R rating and the only entry in the series to not be directed by Sidney J. Furie.
+Aces: Iron Eagle III is a 1992 American-Canadian action film directed by John Glen, produced by Ron Samuels, and written by Kevin Alyn Elders.
+A sequel to the 1988 film Iron Eagle II, it is the third installment of the Iron Eagle film series, the first and only entry in the series to be given an R rating and the only entry in the series to not be directed by Sidney J. Furie.
 Louis Gossett Jr. reprises his role as Brigadier General Charles "Chappy" Sinclair, the only returning cast member from the previous films, starring with Rachel McLish (in her acting debut), Paul Freeman, Sonny Chiba, Horst Buchholz, Christopher Cazenove, Mitchell Ryan, and J. E. Freeman.
 Retired boxing champion Ray "Boom Boom" Mancini appears in a cameo role.

-The film was panned by critics and grossed $2.5 million off of a reported $13.5 million budget.
-It was followed by a sequel in 1995, Iron Eagle on the Attack, released direct-to-video. it was the final film released by Carolco/New Line's joint venture, Seven Arts.
+The film was panned by critics and grossed $2.5 million off a reported $13.5 million budget.
+It was followed by a sequel in 1995, Iron Eagle on the Attack, released direct-to-video.

 Plot

-U.S. Air Force Brigadier General Charles 'Chappy' Sinclair and his friends Ernst Leichmann, Palmer and Horikoshi run a classic World War II aircraft exhibition at an air show, where they stage dogfights by shooting each other with paint pellets and are "shot down" by landing with smoke emissions.
-Upon hearing that an old friend named Ramon Morales was killed in a crash in the Gulf of Mexico, Chappy is summoned to Lethridge Air Force Base in Brownsville, Texas, where the remains of Ramon's plane are being examined.
-Chappy mentions that among Ramon's surviving family members are his sister Anna, who graduated from UCLA on an athletic scholarship, and his father, the mayor of a small Peruvian village.
+Upon hearing that an old friend named Ramon Morales was killed in a crash in the Gulf of Mexico, U.S. Air Force Brigadier General Charles 'Chappy' Sinclair is summoned to Lethridge Air Force Base in Brownsville, Texas, where the remains of Ramon's plane are being examined.
+Chappy mentions that among Ramon's surviving family members are his sister Anna and his father, the mayor of a small Peruvian village.
 It is discovered that Ramon was shot down while carrying several kilograms of cocaine, which places this case under DEA jurisdiction.

-Meanwhile, in Izquitos Village in Peru, former Nazi captain Gustav Kleiss runs a drug cartel while holding Anna, the mayor's daughter, hostage.
-He is also being aided by USAF General Simms in delivering the drugs overseas.
-Simms has secretly sided with Kleiss after being informed that his airbase is to be closed down in a matter of months and his forces will be transferred to other bases, and that his command will be terminated and he desires to use his cut on a lavish retirement.
-As the cartel begins to smuggle their contraband in barrels disguised as U.S. Air Force property, Anna breaks free from her prison and sneaks into the cartel's cargo plane, telling her father she will return with help.
+Meanwhile, in Izquitos Village in Peru, former Nazi captain Gustav Kleiss runs a drug cartel while holding Anna hostage.
+He is being aided by USAF General Simms in delivering the drugs overseas.
+As the cartel begins to smuggle their contraband in barrels disguised as U.S. Air Force property, Anna breaks free and sneaks into the cartel's cargo plane, telling her father she will return with help.
 After the plane lands in Lethridge, she meets up with Chappy, who informs her that Ramon was killed.
-She then begs for his help, as Kleiss will kill her family and everyone in the village in four days.
 Chappy goes to DEA Agent Warren Crawford, who offers to help him if Anna can pinpoint the cartel's location.